SautiKit

 Summary

 An AI customer-support voice agent answers inbound support calls, resolves the routine ones, and escalates the rest.
-It handles FAQs, looks up account or order context from your backend, walks the caller through simple fixes, and connects a human agent on the same call when it hits something it can't solve.
+It handles FAQs, looks up account or order context from your backend mid-call, walks the caller through simple fixes, and connects a human agent on the same call when it hits something it cannot solve.
 The goal is deflection: most callers get an answer without ever waiting in a queue.

 Who this is for

-• Fintechs and ISPs running a support line where most calls are balance checks, outage status, password resets, or plan questions.
+• Fintechs, ISPs, and e-commerce teams running a support line where most calls are balance checks, order status, outage status, or plan questions.

-• Backend teams that already have account, billing, or ticketing APIs and want a voice front end over them.
+• Backend teams that already have account, billing, or ticketing APIs and want a voice front end over them — without building a voice stack.

 • Product managers who need to cut queue times and human-agent minutes without dropping the option to reach a person.